Bahá’í News/Issue 302/Text

 Gallup, New Mexico[edit]

-The first Bahá’í pioneer in this vicinitv was James Stone, Jr., who with his wife moved out here from
+The first Bahá’í pioneer in this vicinity was James Stone, Jr., who with his wife moved out here from

-some of the friends at the first American Indian Teaching Conference at the Gimlin
+Some of the friends at the first American Indian Teaching Conference at the Gimlin Ranch, Camp Verde, Arizona, November 13, 1955.

 Martinsburg, West Virginia, in December, 1953.
 When I arrived the following September to teach in a Gallup elementary school, I found that Jim had been hard at work for many months to help solve some of the many community and Indian problems in this area.